 Having a customer relationship management (CRM) system in place is essential for entrepreneurs, startups and small businesses alike.
+If you’re looking to build your relationship marketing, CRM is definitely something you need to invest.
 It puts the customer at the heart of your operations and helps you nurture leads at every stage of their customer journey with you.
 This will lead to higher revenue, greater customer satisfaction, and a more effective workforce.

 But these days, a truly effective CRM system needs to extend out of the office and into the ‘field’.
 Many businesses are recognizing this need, with a huge rise in mobile CRM in recent years.

 And the benefits of mobile CRM are clear, leading to companies hitting 65% of their sales quotas, compared to a mere 22% of companies without mobile CRM:

 Here’s why mobile CRM is so effective:

 - You can manage your business from anywhere at any time

 - You can manage leads and contacts, sales data, and manage team tasks from a smartphone or tablet

 - You can get real-time updates from your field staff

 - You can easily combine sales, marketing, and customer service tasks

 - You can use photos and video and voice recordings to collect dynamic data on the go